lilGym: Natural Language Visual Reasoning with Reinforcement Learning: Experiments

 The additional guidance of \ppowsf compared to \ppo helps with exploration, especially on \envscatter CMDPs.
-On \scft, \ppowsf improves performance by 23{.}86\% compared to \ppo.
+On \scft, \ppowsf improves performance by 13{.}25\% compared to \ppo.
 This illustrates the exploration challenges \envscatter CMDPs pose.

-\vilt generally outperforms \cnnbase, except on \scst.
-This is relatively expected given the joint reasoning architecture and multi-modal pre-training of \vilt. \taskflipit policies generally do better on examples with a \false target boolean, except when learning fails (\autoref{fig:res_flipit}).
+\vilt generally outperforms \cnnbase and \cnnbaseten, except on \scst, where the \vilt policy more often selects invalid actions. \vilt general advantage is expected given the joint reasoning architecture and multi-modal pre-training of \vilt. \taskflipit policies generally do better on examples with a \false target boolean, except when learning fails (\autoref{fig:res_flipit}).
 The other direction is harder, because the set of states that invalidates a statement is usually larger than the set that validates it, and it generally requires fewer actions to invalidate a statement.

-We observe more rollouts that are terminated either by reaching the action horizon $\hor$ or by taking an invalid action (i.e., without $\stopaction$) on \envtower CMDPs compared to \envscatter (\autoref{fig:analysis_quant}, upper left).
+We observe more rollouts that are terminated either by reaching the action horizon $\hor$ or by taking an invalid action (i.e., without $\stopaction$) on \envscatter CMDPs compared to \envtower (\autoref{fig:analysis_quant}, upper left).
 This difference is partially explained by a higher rate of invalid actions in \envscatter (\autoref{fig:analysis_quant}, upper right), which cause immediate rollout termination.
-In general, \vilt has a higher rate of invalid actions, except on \scft, where overall performance is extremely low.
+On \envscatter CMDPs, where we have a higher rate of invalid actions, the type of invalid actions we most often observe for both models are actions hitting one of the separators, except when learning fails completely.
+This is related to the action selection bias of the models, which tend to select some coordinates more often than others. \autoref{sec:app:results:errors} provides further error analysis for both models for \envscatter CMDPs trained with \ppo, and \autoref{sec:app:results:actbias} illustrates the action selection bias.

 There is no consistent difference in the length of rollouts between the two models (\autoref{fig:analysis_quant}, bottom left).
 Expert trajectory length is similar on \envtower, where models perform fairly well.
 However, on \envscatter, where our models are weaker, expert trajectories are significantly longer.
 This is partially explained by the models not learning to effectively avoid invalid actions, which terminate the execution immediately.
 Using $\act{REMOVE}$ actions is generally difficult for the learned policies. \toft is an exception with $\act{REMOVE}$ dominating the rollouts (\autoref{fig:analysis_quant}, bottom right), potentially because removing objects generally provides a more efficient path to flip the boolean value.
 While \ppo policies generate $\act{REMOVE}$ actions for \scft, the extremely low performance indicates that these actions are not used effectively.
 Expert statistics indicate that $\act{REMOVE}$ actions are beneficial for \taskflipit CMDPs.